CSE151A-Project/151A-project/README.md

    - Managed the GitHub repository ensure it meet all requirements.
 Polished the repository for the final version and reworded the README for enhanced clarity.
 - Tongfei Yang:
   - Conducted initial data exploration with graphical analysis, developed the baseline model using linear regression, visualized model fit and errors through plots, and maintained updates to the README file.
+- Runpeng Jian:
+  - Performed data preprocessing and feature engineering on textual features with sentiment analysis.
+  - Implemented the DNN model using Keras and hyperparameter tuning using Keras Tuner.
+Evaluated models on the test set and optimized the hyperparameters using Keras Tuner.
+  - Composed the method section of the final report.